DanielCoutoVale/Dependencies/IP.md

 1|adj|Csubj|noun
 1|adj|Acl|verb

 As we can see in the table above, adjectives play various roles relative to words of various classes in ITTB.
 In total, the current annotation of ITTB has 62 attachment-labeling options for adjectives, half of which occur less than 5 times.
 Such an annotation is much more difficult to learn than one that has a single option.
-In the following, I shall demonstrate that this is not only doable, but also that the parsing results shall become more useful for multiple tasks.
+In the following, I shall demonstrate that reducing the number of attachment and labeling options is not only doable, but also that the parsing results shall become more useful for multiple tasks.

 ## Adjectives